theupdateframework/taps/tap8.md

 ## Client cycle check

 Clients need to check for rotation cycles, and any delegation pointing into a cycle is invalid.
-This enables a user to explicitly revoke their own key by introducing a self-loop.
+This enables a role to explicitly revoke their own key(s) by introducing a self-loop.
 For usability reasons, a repository may want to check if an uploaded rotate file would lead to a loop and warn the user.